Võ Chí Công: Leadership movement in Central Vietnam

 On 9 March 1945, Japan overtook France Indochina.
 For the demobilization of the Vietnamese in support of Japanese rule, the Japanese military released many political prisoners, including Võ Chí Công.
-After his release, Công returned to Quảng Nam, assigned to the National Salvation Department of the Việt Minh in Quảng Nam Province, as leader of the Uprising, preparing to destroy the french government.
+After his release, Công returned to Quảng Nam, assigned to the National Salvation Department of the Việt Minh in Quảng Nam Province, as leader of the Uprising, preparing to destroy the French government.
 As a result of his efforts and his comrades, as well as the quick initiative, the uprising took place in Quảng Nam, starting with Hội An, which took place on August 17, 1945.
 Quang Nam became one of four provinces to win The earliest government in the country.
 After the successful August Revolution, Công was appointed Chief Justice of Quảng Nam - Đà Nẵng.

-Vietcong founding member
+National Liberation Front founding member

-After the First Indochina War, Công as Deputy Secretary of the Party Committee of 5th Region (and elected is member of Central Committee Party in 1960), before becoming a founding member and Deputy Chairman of the National Front for the Liberation of South Vietnam (Vietcong) in 1961.
+After the First Indochina War, Công took charge of Deputy Secretary of the Party Committee of 5th Region (and elected is member of Central Committee Party in 1960), before becoming a founding member and Deputy Chairman of the National Front for the Liberation of South Vietnam (NLF) in 1961.
 He later became Deputy Secretary of the Central Office for South Vietnam (COSVN), and was a key figure in the communist party in South Vietnam during the Vietnam War.
 After the reunification of Vietnam in 1976, Công was awarded a seat on the national Politburo.